San Rocco Therapeutics

 EGT became San Rocco Therapeutics in 2022.

 San Rocco is the patron saint of hopeless disease.
-He became known for his brave and humane deeds caring for people with the plague in the 1500’s.
+He became known for his brave and humane deeds caring for people with the plague in the XIV century.
 San Rocco contracted the plague himself and went off to die in the wilderness.
 He was befriended by a dog who brought him food, companionship, and licked his wounds.
 Statues of San Rocco often depict him with a dog, bread in mouth.

 San Rocco Goal